-Understanding where the investor website fits into the online communications plan.
+Understanding where the investor website fits into your online communications plan

 The investor website is the authority for investors, the source of all needed information.
 But people don’t rush to an investor website every day.
 They need to be attracted to it when there’s something on their minds, or when there is news.